OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-39.md

 and the woven garments used for ministering in the sanctuary, both the sacred garments for Aaron the priest and the garments for his sons when serving as priests.

 ## Exodus 39:42
-The Israelites had done all the work just as the Lord had commanded Moses.
+The Israelites completed all the tasks precisely as the Lord had instructed Moses.

 ## Exodus 39:43
 Moses reviewed the work and saw that they had done it just as the Lord had commanded.
 So Moses blessed them.